YonasGK/Low_precision_CPU_Accelerator_Training/README.md

 After constructing a framework that can offload matrix multiplication(more specifically: conv2d) to the inference accelerator.
 Our next task was to analyse the function level latency to stem out major bottlenecks, so that we can propose the appropriate software level quantization algorithms and hardware level minimal tunings to alleviate the bottleneck.
 The Preliminary results obtained are shown below.

 (Disclaimer: even though we were able to compose a training framework that can successfully offload conv2d operations to inference accelerators, training large models was challenging due to inherent inference frameworks(TensorRT) limitation in the number of contexts executed on inference accelerators and other software issues.
 Thus for all the next shown results we are using GPUs to simulate the inference engines).

+(Disclaimer2: Because TensorRT is not fully open source it made it very difficult to do detailed overhead analysis on cost of data movement, hence we are also using a fully pytorch framework that offloads conv2d’s matrix multiplication operation in both forward and backward passes to Accelerator(GPU).)